Portable Vibration Calibrator - Agate Technology

 Bearing Fault Simulator

-Generate realistic bearing fault signatures to validate analyzers, train personnel, or demonstrate diagnostic techniques—without rotating machinery.
+Generate realistic bearing fault signatures — including inner race, outer race, and rolling element defects — to validate analyzers, support training, or demonstrate diagnostic techniques without running machinery.

 Sensor Test